CUSTOM FULL AND PARTIAL DENTURES MOBILE AL

 THE DIFFERENT TYPES OF DENTURES

 There are two main types of dentures that are available: complete and partial.
 Complete dentures are intended to replace all of a patient’s teeth.
-They are also helpful with replacing gum tissue that has deteriorated.
+They are also helpful in replacing gum tissue that has deteriorated.
 These are an option when a patient has lost all of their teeth due to trauma, cavities, or gum disease.

-If you are not missing all of your teeth but find that they cannot be predictably repaired with a good long term prognosis, you may need to go through a process of removing the remaining teeth to make room for the complete dentures.
+If you are not missing all of your teeth but find that they cannot be predictably repaired with a good long-term prognosis, you may need to go through a process of removing the remaining teeth to make room for the complete dentures.

-Partial dentures are made for people that have healthy teeth in areas of the mouth, but are missing teeth in others.
+Partial dentures are made for people who have healthy teeth in areas of the mouth, but are missing teeth in others.
 In situations where bridges or implants cannot be installed, a removable partial denture may be the best option.
 Unlike complete dentures, partial dentures are supported by clasps that engage surrounding teeth.
 This allows the partial appliances to be clipped into place and removed when needed.

 Along with complete and partial dentures, there are also immediate and conventional dentures.
 Many individuals do not want to wait weeks or months for their gums to heal while a conventional denture is fabricated.